 Software product owners organize a prioritized wish list according to customer needs.
-This is the product backlog.
+This is called the product backlog.
 It is the single source of work undertaken by the team and therefore serves as the very basis of the software project.

 2. SPRINT PLANNING

-In that stage the product development team make decisions on how to implement changes and improvements of certain pieces on that wish list, in a specific time-frame.
+In the next stage, the product development team make decisions on how to implement changes and improvements of certain pieces on that wish list, in a specific time-frame.
 Each sprint lasts the same amount of time, and always follows immediately after each other.
 That defined period of time, usually about two to four weeks, comprises several fixed components, including planning, daily sessions, reviews and retrospectives.
-During the whole process a Scrum Master retains the team’s focus on the goal.
+During the whole process a scrum master retains the team’s focus on the goal.

 3. SPRINT BACKLOG

-This is actually the wish list with all tasks for improvements and changes.
-It is called Sprint Backlog.
-The team after planning completes every sprint in a priority order.
-Every time they chose to work with one sprint, complete the work and have the work ready to be shipped to customers.
+The wish list with all tasks for improvements and changes is called the sprint backlog.
+The team completes every sprint in a priority order.
+Every time they choose to work with one sprint, complete the work and have it ready to be shipped to customers.

 4. POTENTIALLY SHIPPABLE PRODUCT

-Each sprint terminates with a sprint review and retrospective.
-Then the next sprint begins and each time, after the certain working time, the implementations are ready and delivered to users.
+Each sprint is finalized with a review and retrospective.
+Then the next sprint begins and each time, after the allotted working time, the implementations are ready and delivered to users.

-Why scrum is important when developing a CTRM software?
+Why scrum is important when developing a CTRM software solution

-Building business software nowadays might not seem a big challenge with all these innovative methods.
-We can’t disagree that, each software product is different and satisfies different needs depending on the industry.
-However, when your product has to offer solutions to existing difficulties in commodity trade industry, then things start becoming a bit tricky.
+Building business software might not seem a big challenge with all these innovative methods.
+We aren’t disagreeing, but each software product is different and satisfies different needs depending on the industry.
+When your product has to offer solutions to existing difficulties in commodity trade industry, then things start to become a bit tricky.

 Waterfall vs. Agile